 We've arrived at the Autumn Equinox, the point of balance when days and nights are just about equal in length for a little while before the darkness gains.
 We are invited to pause and reflect so we can move into the transitional season of Autumn and prepare for a restorative and rejuvenating Winter.

 We now leave Summer behind and step into Autumn.
 There is a nip in the air and we have had a few dewy and misty mornings.
 Fungi are sprouting up here and there.
-The colchicum autumnalis in the meadow are up and counted up for the botanical …
+The colchicum autumnalis in the meadow are up and counted up for the …

 It's Lammas tomorrow, the festival on the Wheel of the Year that marks the mid-point between the Summer Solstice and the Autumn Equinox.
 The high energy of Summer is now waning and as we move into the month of August nature offers us the very first glimpses of Autumn.
 Have you noticed any signs where you are?

 Here in the Welsh hills, the landscape around the smallholding is dominated by the purpley-pink blooms of rosebay willowherb that mingle with the creamy froths of meadowsweet and the vigorous and abundant green bracken.
-At home, the fruit trees in our orchard are …
+At home, the fruit trees in our orchard …

 The clocks have gone back, the nights are long, the last of the harvests are now all in... and tonight, it's wild out there with high winds battering our hillside and rain lashing on the windows.
 It's Samhain, the celtic festival that takes us into the darkest weeks of the year.
 Summer is well and truly over now.

 Yesterday, I spotted a soggy rudbeckia standing alone in the big pot by the woodsheds, the last one, poised to give in to the elements and give up blooming.
-Today, it was a clump of forgotten about and now decaying poppy seed …
+Today, it was a clump of forgotten about and now decaying poppy …

 Oh dear, oh dear... are you still with me, dear Readers?
 A whole four months have passed since I last posted on this blog, a whole season and more!
 The combination of a busy Summer season and some procrastination on my part accounts for this gap in my more regular musings.
 I remember the beginnings of a Summer Solstice blog formulating in my mind, then one about the joy of first harvest but I have had to let go of both of these as time passed and neither of these write-ups made it out of my head unfortunately.
 Being a …